Tobramycin Pregnancy and Breastfeeding Warnings

-Parenteral: Tobramycin is excreted in human milk.
-Trace amounts have been measured in milk after intramuscular injection.
+Parenteral: Trace amounts of tobramycin have been measured in milk after intramuscular injection.
 Due to poor oral bioavailability, systemic toxicity in the nursing infant is unlikely; however, the possibility of bowel flora modification and interference with culture results should be considered.
 Inhalation: It is unknown whether nebulized tobramycin would reach sufficient serum concentrations to be excreted in human milk.
-Due to poor oral bioavailability, systemic toxicity in the nursing infant is unlikely; however, the manufacturer recommends that because of the potential for ototoxicity and nephrotoxicity in the nursing infant, a decision should be made whether to discontinue nursing or inhalation therapy.
+Due to poor oral bioavailability, systemic toxicity in the nursing infant is unlikely; however, the manufacturer recommends that due to the potential for ototoxicity and nephrotoxicity in nursing infants, a decision should be made to discontinue nursing or discontinue the drug.

 - Tobramycin use while Breastfeeding (in more detail)